2nd September, 2020

 Furthermore, at paragraph 10.2 of DWP guidance appearing on your own website it reinforces this point, where it states:

-All of this serves to support the fact, landlords have an obligation to report material changes in our tenants’ circumstances.
+All of this serves to support the fact, landlords have an obligation to report material changes in their tenants’ circumstances.
 Correspondingly, DWP has an obligation to act on such information, by superseding awards to reflect the new circumstances, no matter whether they increase or reduce entitlement.
+To insist on landlords notifying the change and then simply doing nothing with the information is completely nonsensical.
 In the case of rent increases, this would be viewed as a beneficial change to the tenant.

 The landlords’ position mirrors exactly, the situation experienced by tenants, currently receiving Housing Benefit.
 My colleagues and I routinely notify the Council of a range of changes, including the annual rent increase, and these are acted on without question.
 This mutually beneficial arrangement makes perfect sense, to all concerned and ensures all HB tenants are awarded the correct rate of benefit, thus avoiding the type of situation currently being experienced by UC tenants.

 DWP’s position of simply noting changes, intimated by landlords, and then refusing to act on this, makes absolutely no sense to anyone.
 For example, adopting that same approach, where the change involves a tenant vacating a property or experiencing a rental reduction would clearly create a whoolly unwarranted overpayment.
 If UC legislation and your own guidance confirms, landlords are obliged to notify any change that affects the level or duration of a tenant’s Universal Credit award, and they fulfil their obligation, you MUST surely have to act on this information or what would be the point of Parliament creating such an obligation in the first place?